-The Company was assessed for deficiency taxes on income taxes, VAT, and expanded withholding tax in the amount of P2,840,424 for the taxable year 2014.
-There is also an ongoing examination for all internal revenue taxes for the taxable year 2018.
-These tax assessments have not been settled as of date and are still under protest.
+There is an ongoing examination for all internal revenue taxes for the taxable year 2018.
+This tax assessment has not been settled as of date and is still under protest.
 No provision has been recognized for this contingency since the Company is confident that the tax assessment will be resolved in its favor as it has available support documents showing that the various taxes covered by the assessment have been computed, reported and paid properly.

-As of December 31, 2019, the Company does not have any other final deficiency tax assessments from the BIR nor does it have any tax cases outstanding or pending in courts or bodies outside of the BIR in any of the open taxable years.
+As of December 31, 2020, the Company does not have any other final deficiency tax assessments from the BIR nor does it have any tax cases outstanding or pending in courts or bodies outside of the BIR in any of the open taxable years.